 The appeal also returns the spotlights to the controversial study the HPCSA used to build its whole case against Noakes.
 It is the Stellenbosch Review (aka Naudé Review after lead author Dr Celeste Naudé).
 It is on adult nutrition only.

 Evidence on the record suggests that the Stellenbosch Review is terminally flawed.
-Evidence also suggests that the Universities of Cape Town and Stellenbosch researchers cobbled it together to discredit Noakes and LCHF.
+And that the Universities of Cape Town and Stellenbosch researchers cobbled it together deliberately to discredit Noakes and LCHF.

 (Editor’s note: Noakes and I are co-authors of Lore of Nutrition.
 In it, we document the case so far and all the evidence.)

-Therefore, Noakes’s lawyers claim in cross-appeal, the case against Noakes was never about Twitter or his conduct as a doctor.
-It was only ever about the science for low-carb, high-fat (LCHF).
-And the HPCSA and ADSA wanted to restrict his right to freedom of expression because they disagreed with his scientific views.
+Therefore, Noakes’ lawyers claim in cross-appeal, the case against him was never about Twitter or his conduct as a doctor.
+It was only about the science for low-carb, high-fat (LCHF).
+The HPCSA and ADSA wanted to restrict his right to freedom of expression because they disagreed with his scientific views.

 That assumption may be correct, given that the HPCSA acts as judge and jury – and executioner – in this case.
 And given the ferocity of its prosecution of Noakes so far.